Syria’s insurance market declined 13 percent in 2012 according to data published by the industry’s regulatory institution.

 The Central Bank of Syria last week continued to reduce the value of the Syrian Pound relative to the dollar while the market rate remained unmoved by the latest political developments.

 The performance of Syria’s banking sector in the first half of this year continued to be affected by the deteriorating economic conditions and the decline in the value of the Syrian Pound.

 Syria’s stock market index gained 0.33 percent last week as trading remained focused on banking stocks.

 Al-Aqeelah Takaful has reported that one of its directors resigned from its board.

 The Central Bank of Syria has continued to devalue the formal rate of its currency, while tension in the black market receded somewhat in recent days.

-After several weeks of gains Syrian stocks declined last week amid lower trading volumes.
+Syrian stocks declined last week with trading volumes slightly rising.

 Damascus Chamber of Commerce